kogakure/website-11ty-stefanimhoff.de/src/posts/2021/processing-information-into-notes.md

 Podcasts are my main way of interacting with audio, but sometimes I create voice memos to remember something.

 I am using [Airr](https://www.airr.io/) as my podcast app.
 Airr allows me to add podcast episodes to a queue and set my preferred playback speed to 1.8x.
 The best feature of Airr is _AirrQuotes_.
-They allow to press a button and bookmark a specific time range of the podcast episode, add comments, and if available, read the transcript.
+They allow you to press a button and bookmark a specific time range of the podcast episode, add comments, and if available, read the transcript.
 This can be done in private or publicly.
 Public _AirrQuotes_ by other people can be seen for a given episode.

 When I’m walking outside while hearing podcasts I bookmark all interesting parts.
 It automatically bookmarks 90 seconds before the bookmark.
 Later I edit the bookmark to include the exact start and end of an interesting section and add comments.